hkotek/hkotek.com/research.md

 Upcoming and recent conferences
 -------------------------------
+* Changes in automaticity of Japanese phonetic contrast using the mismatch field component.
+Biomag 2014, Halifax, Canada, August 2014. (with Miwako, Hisagi, Valerie Shafer, Shigeru Miyagawa, Ayaka Sugawara, and Dimitrios Pantazis)

+* A new compositional semantics for wh-questions.
+Linguistic Society of America (LSA) 89, Portland, Oregon, January 2015.

 * Against a feature driven view of wh-movement.
 Deutsche Gesellschaft für Sprachwissenschaft (DGfS) 37, workshop: “What drives syntactic computation?
 Alternatives to formal features,” Leipzig, March, 2015.

-* A new compositional semantics for wh-questions.
-Linguistic Society of America (LSA) 89, Portland, Oregon, January 2015.

-* Exploring the cross-linguistic nature of simple and complex words and expressions in human language through Event-Related Potentials.
-Cognitive Neuroscience Society, Boston, April 2014. (with Miwako Hisagi, Michael Yoshitaka Erlewine, Sachiko Kato, Ayaka Sugawara, Daichi Yasunaga, Dimitrios Pantazis, Masatoshi Koizumi, and Shigeru Miyagawa)

-* Changes in automaticity of speech processing of Japanese phonetic contrasts in second-language learning: An MEG study.
-The Japanese Society for Language Sciences (JSLT) 16, Bunkyo University, Japan, June 2014. (with Miwako, Hisagi, Valerie Shafer, Shigeru Miyagawa, Ayaka Sugawara, and Dimitrios Pantazis)

-* Perception of Japanese vowel duration contrasts by L1 and L2 learners of Japanese: An EEG study.
-Formal Approaches to Japanese Linguistics (FAJL) 7, International Christian University, Japan, June 2014. (with Miwako, Hisagi, Valerie Shafer, Shigeru Miyagawa, Ayaka Sugawara, and Dimitrios Pantazis)

-* Changes in automaticity of Japanese phonetic contrast using the mismatch field component.
-Biomag 2014, Halifax, Canada, August 2014. (with Miwako, Hisagi, Valerie Shafer, Shigeru Miyagawa, Ayaka Sugawara, and Dimitrios Pantazis)